canab/flunity_internal/README.md

 - Code generation: C# code is being generated for all resource items.
 Compile-time checking prevents from errors like if someone accidentally removes or renames symbols in Flash.

 # Runtime Features
-- Clean and robust API for manipulating of composition of visual oblects
+- Clean and robust API for manipulating of composition of visual objects
 - Flash objects are rendered in a **FlashStage** component using one draw call.
-Whoole flash scene is rendered as one mesh.
+Whole flash scene is rendered as one mesh.
 - Touch events for single object
 - Tween library for programmatic animation